tunstek/poetry/liberty.md

 ‘Beware!’
 Posted signs of warning,
 Scattered all along
 ‘Danger to those who do not heed!
-For Freedom and Liberty cannot save you,
+For Freedom and Liberty cannot help you,
 In these awful times of need!’

 ‘Come forth brother!